 - severe pain, typically in the lower right abdomen

 - nausea and vomiting

 - constipation or sometimes even diarrhea

 With some people, the symptoms are not as typical or are only mild in nature: pregnant women often experience pain in the upper abdomen while children and older people sometimes only experience mild pain.

 Not everybody’s appendix is in the same place.
 Sometimes it is located more towards the person’s back but it may also protrude further into the pelvis.
 As a result, non-typical abdominal pain or discomfort when urinating may also occur.

-Occasionally, an irritated appendix may resolve on its own.
-In 90 percent of cases, however, the inflammation in the appendix progresses.
 The longer the symptoms last, the higher the risk of a ruptured appendix.
 Suspected appendicitis should therefore be assessed by a doctor without delay.

 What causes appendicitis?

 The appendix is a small protuberance of the cecum that has a narrow lumen (opening).
 If this lumen is bent or blocked, the appendix swells, interrupting the blood flow.
 The cells in the wall of the appendix die off and inflammation develops, fostered by bacteria from the intestine.